Season 5 Is A Wrap, But Who Won?

 The judges appreciate all three pithiviers for taste, but James has a soggy bottom with his Spanish-inspire pie.
 The other two bakers had a great taste and flaky crusts with their pie and controlled the moisture from their veggies.

-Next is the technical challenge, and technical it is, as the judges want 25 fondant fancies, think little petit fours of lemon Victoria sponge topped with marzipan, apricot jam, and a dome of buttercream, totally covered in pink rosewater fondant.
+Next is the technical challenge, and technical it is, as the judges want 25 fondant fancies.
+Think little petit fours of lemon Victoria sponge topped with marzipan, apricot jam, and a dome of buttercream, totally covered in pink rosewater fondant.
 They might look simple and cute, but Paul and Mary have given the bakers very few instructions.
 The judges show viewers what the mini cakes are supposed to look like, but all three finalists find it difficult to present a professional result.

 Paul Hollywood shakes his head while blindly assessing the finished products.